 A neighbor, who is now in his 90's, fondly remembers "good times" in the yellow Victorian house with those "massive, beautiful sets of pocket doors".
 He recounts how much the Mickenbecker's had loved to entertain and were noted to have given some great and memorable parties from around 1905 to the mid-1940's.
 He remembers "how they played such lively music and then they'd roll back the rugs so everyone could freely dance away the night on the wood floors".
 During the parties, "some of the men would set-up tables and play cards into the early morning hours".
 There was always delicious food, beverages, and flowing laughter to be had during the Mickenbecker's parties.

 After the Mickenbecker’s grown children had sold the family home, the house had a couple of different owners before it was purchased in November 1986, by Neal and Lynn Harrison.
 The Harrison's lovingly restored the house to its late-Victorian grandeur and began welcoming guests in 1987, as the Harrison House Bed & Breakfast / Downtown Naperville Hotel.

-Speaking of location…the B&B is perfectly situated on 2 half lots in Joseph Naper’s originally created, surveyed, and mapped town at the corner of 2 of the 11 streets and avenues named by him in 1842.
-It’s a short 2 block walk to the first shops and restaurants in what is now considered a premier Chicagoland destination.
+Speaking of location…the B&B is perfectly situated on 2 half lots in Joseph Naper’s originally created, surveyed, and mapped town at the corner of 2 of the 11 streets and avenues named by him in 1842 - Eagle Street and Franklin Avenue.
+It’s a short 2 block walk to the first shops and restaurants which is considered a premier Chicagoland destination.